BlackstoneStudio/Blackstone-Code-Standards/git/merge-conflicts/uat.md

 **Publish temporary branch**:
 `git push --set-upstream origin story/TSK-###-UAT`

-**After publishing the branch you need to create a new Pull Request on GitHub:
+**After publishing the branch you need to create a new Pull Request on GitHub**:
    - Base: UAT
    - Compare: story/TSK-###-UAT